joemmalatesta/Groople/README.md

 ![Preview](static/preivew.gif)

-Daily Scattergories Challenge like Worlde that is judged by GPT-3.5
+Daily Scattergories Challenge like Wordle that is judged by GPT-3.5